Why Rushing Through the Globe is So Last Year: Get Familiar With the Art of Slow Travel

 Long Stay Itineraries: Living the Dream (Literally)

-What happens when you truly accept the spirit of slow travel?
+What happens when you truly embrace the spirit of slow travel?
 You become a temporary resident, not just a tourist.
 Here’s how you can plan your next long stay:

 - Research Local Culture: Understand the local customs before arriving.
 Try not to commit any cultural faux pas unless your aim is to entertain the locals.